ehovers10/dci/_chapters/collaborative-update-semantics.md

 This sets theorizing about intentional systems apart from other theorizing (though perhaps not so far apart, cf. collapse interpretations of quantum mechanics).

+To the extent that collaboration can be integrated into our constraints on language theorizing, we have reason to look for collaborative structure in the scoreboard representation of conversation.
+But what do collaborative score markers look like?

 ### Semantics and pragmatics